 Cupertino National was founded in 1955 and covered a large area but, due to the rapid population growth in the area at the time, was divided first in 1958 (to create Cupertino American LL, which never covered any part of Cupertino, though) and again in 1960 (to create Pacific Coast LL).

-Tri-Cities Little League was a break away League from Sunnyvale Metro Little League and originally included some parts of Sunnyvale and Santa Clara (see boundaries map of 1973 below).
+Tri-Cities Little League was a break away League from Sunnyvale Metro Little League and originally included some parts of Sunnyvale and Santa Clara.

-Tri-Cities played at Wilson Park, Collins Junior High School (now Lawson Middle School) and Warren Elementary School (250 Howard Ave. in Santa Clara – now closed)
+Tri-Cities played at Wilson Park, Collins Junior High School (now Lawson Middle School), Hyde Middle School, and Warren Elementary School (250 Howard Ave. in Santa Clara – now closed)

 Cupertino National played at Monta Vista High School, Kennedy Middle School, Faria Elementary School, Regnart Elementary School (now Tesselation) and Jollyman Elementary School (now Jollyman Park).